Emotion Wheel – Identify and Understand Your Feelings

 sentiment_stressed

-During stress, anxiety, or emotional tension
+During stress, anxiety, or inner tension

 To gently understand what’s going on inside you and feel supported again.